k10app/k10app/RESTcalls.md

 Authorization: Bearer [jwttoken]

-order will postback to /update
+Will delete the basket after creating the order

 POST (today can be empty, tomorrow address)
 ```json